 Branded merchandise forms a strong connection, especially with existing customers.
 It almost guarantees retention and brand loyalty, especially if the merchandise is delivered in a way that makes the customers feel rewarded for their loyalty to your company.
 They are seen as tokens of gratitude, and a sign of the company’s care and thoughtfulness.
 It is also more likely that they will spread the word about your brand and services, if they feel like a valued member of your customer base.

 It’s Cost Effective

 In the long run, bulk-buying branded merchandise is much cheaper than, say, paying for advertising space online, or a time slot on TV or radio.
 What’s even better, the average customer, upon receiving promotional material, perceives it to be much pricier than it actually is.
-A USB flash drive, a mug, or a keychain will seem more expensive to them, since they only look at the value of that single item, and not the bulk.
+A USB flash drive, a mug, an embroidered hat or a keychain will seem more expensive to them, since they only look at the value of that single item, and not the bulk.
 This goes to your advantage, as it will appear you’ve invested much more money into these gifts.